Bolivarianism: Bolivarianism of Hugo Chávez

 Chávez's version of Bolivarianism, although drawing heavily from Bolívar's ideals, was also drawn from the writings of Marxist historian Federico Brito Figueroa.
 Chávez was also influenced by the Hispanic American tradition of cooperativism early in his life, such as that practiced by Jorge Eliécer Gaitán, Fidel Castro, Che Guevara and Salvador Allende.
 Other key influences on Chávez's political philosophy include Ezequiel Zamora and Simón Rodríguez.
 Although Chávez himself referred to his ideology as bolivarianismo ("Bolivarianism"), Chávez's supporters and opponents in Venezuela refer to themselves as being either for or against chavismo ("Chavism").
 Chávez supporters refer to themselves as chavistas.

-Later in his life, Chávez would acknowledge the role that democratic socialism (a form of socialism that calls for democratic institutions in the economy) plays in Bolivarianism.
-Chávez declared his support for democratic socialism as integral to Bolivarianism, proclaiming that humanity must embrace "a new type of socialism, a humanist one, which puts humans, and not machines or the state, ahead of everything".
-He later reiterated this sentiment in a 26 February speech at the 4th Summit on Social Debt held in Caracas.

 Other definitions and dispute

 Historically, there has been no universally accepted definition as to the proper use of the terms "Bolivarianism" and "Bolivarian" within all the countries in the region.
 Many leaders, movements and parties have indistinctly used them to describe themselves throughout most of the 19th and 20th centuries.